tinbob655/better-server-mc/README.md

 ## Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests to help improve the site.
+Pushes to the main branch will trigger the website to update.

 ## License